Together we can fight infection

 Alcohol based hand rubs are very effective at killing germs but they are not a cure for all.
 Please try to wash your hands regularly using soap and water.
 Please note that alcohol hand rub is not effective against Norovirus (diarrhoea and vomiting) infection.

-Watch our hand washing video:
+Watch the hand washing video:

 If you are a patient